 Significant variations in the costs and availability of raw materials and energy may negatively affect our results of operations.
 These costs have risen significantly in the past due primarily to oil and natural gas cost increases.
 We purchase significant amounts of ethane feedstock, natural gas, ethylene and salt to produce several basic chemicals.
 We also purchase significant amounts of electricity to supply the energy required in our production processes.
 The cost of these raw materials and energy, in the aggregate, represents a substantial portion of our operating expenses.
 The prices of raw materials and energy generally follow price trends of, and vary with market conditions for, crude oil and natural gas, which are highly volatile and cyclical.
-Changes to regulatory policies applicable to the German energy sector for industrial users have contributed to higher prices for industrial users of energy in the future.
+Changes to regulatory policies applicable to the German energy sector for industrial users have contributed to higher prices for industrial users of energy in the past and may continue to do so in the future.
 Our results of operations have been and could in the future be significantly affected by increases in these costs.